COVID-19 Vaccine Manufacturing

 Many vaccine developers are contracting with manufacturers to expand production capacity.
 However, there is little transparency on these arrangements, with inconsistent and incomplete publicly available information on:

 Steps of production process (e.g. partial to full production),

 Degree of developer control (e.g. over pricing, supply allocation, ownership), and/or

 Contribute to improve and update this page!

 We particularly welcome suggestions on additional data sources

-The number of arrangements for each vaccine developer ranges from 1 (CIGB, Finlay Vaccine Institute, ImmunityBio, Providence Therapeutics, Vaxart, and ZFSW) to 30 (Gamaleya), with only four developers having made 10 or more publicly-reported arrangements (AstraZeneca/Oxford, Johnson & Johnson, Novavax, and Gamaleya).
+The number of arrangements for each vaccine developer ranges from 1 (Finlay Vaccine Institute, ImmunityBio, Nanogen, Providence Therapeutics, RIBSP, Vaxart, and ZFSW) to 34 (Gamaleya), with only six developers having made 10 or more publicly-reported arrangements (AstraZeneca/Oxford, Gamaleya, Johnson & Johnson, Moderna, Novavax and Pfizer/BioNTech).